NASA Instrument Capability Study

 - Recommend options for solutions that address Study themes

 The NICS team conducted two surveys - an Instrument Survey and a General Workforce Survey.
 Based upon the data obtained from the surveys, the team was able to:

 - identify the top five cross-cutting problem areas and the most reported specific issues within these problem areas;

-- evaluate data across three additional areas critical to instrument development: complexity, risk, and cost/schedule
+- evaluate data across three additional areas critical to instrument development: complexity, risk, and cost/schedule performance; and

 - identify the overarching Study themes.